CoregoLabs/Proposal/README.md

 When a scheduled task becomes the current workload on a user's region, the user will be alerted.
 This is crucial to update users on the new tasks running in their region.

 **3. ICP Payout Available**
-Users will be notified when a payout is available for their coretime contribution to the instantaneous pool, which serves as a reminder to claim their due payouts.
+Users will be notified when a payout is available for their Coretime contribution to the instantaneous pool, which serves as a reminder to claim their due payouts.

 **4. Available Cores**
 Users will be informed about the number of cores available for the next bulk sale.
 This alert aims to help users prepare for the upcoming sale, especially if there are changes in core limits.